-Artificial intelligence is one way that we may add diversity to our civilization.
-But in this series we've done it by giving a boost in intelligence to some of our fellow creatures on Planet Earth.
-Dolphins and apes -- especially -- seem trapped under a "glass ceiling" that limits their ability to speak, to argue, to create, to use tools, to invent and take part in Terran culture.
-But what if we, the first species on Earth to cross the wide gulf of sapience, were to turn around and offer a hand to others?
-To pass on the gift (that sometimes threatens to be a curse) of fully empowered mind?
+Artificial intelligence is one way that we envision these "wise partners."
+But in this science fiction series diversity is achieved by boosting the intelligence of some of our fellow creatures on Planet Earth.
+Think of it: Dolphins and apes — especially! — seem trapped under a "glass ceiling" that limits their ability to speak, to argue, to create, to use tools, to invent and take part in Terran culture.
+But what if we, the first species on Earth to cross the wide gulf of sapience, were to turn around and offer the hand of "uplift" to them?
+To pass on the gift (that sometimes threatens to be a curse) of a fully empowered mind?

 And then, what if we find out that's the normal thing to do?
 What if others have been performing "uplift" for a very long time, out there amid the myriad stars?

 Billions of years ago, an alien race known as the Progenitors began to genetically alter lower species, granting them intelligence, so they can enter Galactic civilization, and achieve star-faring status.
 No species has ever reached the stars without the guidance of a patron — except humankind.
 Humans, by their own initiative, achieved star-faring status and uplifted their own clans — chimpanzees and dolphins.
 But it's a dangerous universe, and established alien clans don't look favorably upon upstart Earthlings, who claim to have started on their own.

 These best-selling space epics interweave multiple viewpoints, both human and alien, with complex story lines and solid science.
 Among the most popular features of these series are the non-human characters, especially the neo-dolphins and neo-chimps, whose thoughts, reactions and psychological stresses are expressed in ways that readers find transfixing and moving.
 Both strange and strangely familiar... awkward, beautiful and fun.